Consensys-Network-State/ds3/packages/ui/src/components/button/README.md

 > While native props can be used in web environments, web props should never be used in native environments.

-For more details on our cross-platform approach, see the [Dual-API documentation](../../../README.md#dual-api).
+For more details on our cross-platform approach, see the [Dual-API Pattern documentation](../../../README.md#dual-api-pattern).

 ## Accessibility